kagisearch/kagi-docs/kagi/src/features/redirects.md

 1. If your rewrite pattern does not alter the path of the URL, the original path will be retained.

-2. If your rewrite pattern does not include a scheme (`http`, `https`), it will use the orignial URL's scheme.
+2. If your rewrite pattern does not include a scheme (`http`, `https`), it will use the original URL's scheme.

 3. If your rewrite generates a URL without a host or a path (i.e., empty), it will not be replaced.